dspinellis/latex-advice/README.md

   The version control system will keep track of it and your document will remain clean.

-## Write readable LaTeX source code
+## Write readable and maintainable LaTeX source code
-* Treat the LaTeX source code with love and care.
+* Treat the LaTeX source code with love and care as you would treat software code.
+  You aim is to keep the source code readable and maintainable.
 * Avoid long lines, slitting text somewhere between column 60 and 70.
   (You can configure your editor to do this for you).
 * Start each phrase on a separate line, and further split a phrase